klimbeta/klimbeta/docs/guide/Why/AddValue.md

 - BetaComp encourages innovation in the design of "System boards" like Kilterboard, Tension board, Moonboard, by

-- Watching an elegant climber flowing around a SprayWall or up a route is aethetically beautiful.
+- Watching an elegant Climber flowing around a SprayWall or up a Route is aethetically beautiful.